cube3power/atsd/rule-engine/functions-text.md

   abbreviate(string s, integer n) string
 ```

-Abbreviates a string `s` using ellipses. `n` is maximum length of result string, must be at least 4 otherwise an IllegalArgumentException is thrown.
+Abbreviates string `s` using ellipses in order to truncate extraneous text. `n` is the desired length of the result string.
+The minimum length of any result string is 4 characters: 1 in string `s` plus 3 as ellipses (`...`).
+Input parameter integer must be `n` >= 4 otherwise an IllegalExceptionError will be thrown.

 Examples: